Fuel cell vehicle: Buses

 As of 2020, 5,648 hydrogen fuel cell buses were in use around the world, with 93.7% of them in China.

 From the late 1980s, concern regarding diesel emissions from buses led to experimentation with fuel cells to power them.
 After initial experiments with phosphoric acid fuel cells, hydrogen-powered fuel-cell buses were tested in cities in the late 1990s.
 In the 2000s, buses entered trial service in cities around the world; the European Union supported the research project Clean Urban Transport for Europe.

 By the 2010s, commercial introduction of hydrogen fuel cell buses was underway around the world.
 However, many transit operators were purchasing battery electric buses instead, as these were cheaper to operate and purchase.
-However, battery electric buses lacked range compared to diesel buses, take time to charge (often overnight, comparied with hydrogen fuel cell buses, which can be refilled quickly) and have reduced energy storage in cold weather.
-Some companies have proposed using the fuel cell as a range extender, combining it with a larger battery or a supercapacitor.
+However, battery electric buses lacked range compared to diesel buses, take time to charge (often overnight, compared with hydrogen fuel cell buses, which can be refilled quickly) and have reduced range in cold weather.
+Some companies proposed using the fuel cell as a range extender, combining it with a larger battery or a supercapacitor.

 Hydrogen fuel cell buses have historically been significantly more expensive to purchase and operate than diesel, hybrid or electric buses.
-In recent years, costs have been reduced to levels comparable with diesel buses.
+In recent years, purchase costs have been reduced to levels comparable with diesel buses, though operating costs remain much higher.

-A variety of bus manufacturers are currently producing hydrogen fuel cell buses.
-Bus manufacturers usually work with a provider of hydrogen fuel cells to power the bus, such as Ballard Power Systems or Toyota.
+A variety of bus manufacturers are currently producing hydrogen fuel cell buses, but by 2025, most hydrogen bus programs in Europe had been cancelled or fuel cell bus purchases discontinued.
+Bus manufacturers sometimes work with a provider of hydrogen fuel cells to power the buses, such as Ballard Power Systems or Toyota.

 Forklifts

 A fuel cell forklift (also called a fuel cell lift truck or a fuel cell forklift) is a fuel cell-powered industrial forklift truck used to lift and transport materials.
 Most fuel cells used in forklifts are powered by PEM fuel cells.

-In 2013, there were over 4,000 fuel cell forklifts used in material handling in the US from which only 500 received funding from DOE (2012).
-Fuel cell fleets are operated by a large number of companies, including Sysco Foods, FedEx Freight, GENCO (at Wegmans, Coca-Cola, Kimberly Clark, and Whole Foods), and H-E-B Grocers.
-Europe demonstrated 30 fuel cell forklifts with Hylift and extended it with HyLIFT-EUROPE to 200 units, with other projects in France and Austria.
-Pike Research stated in 2011 that fuel-cell-powered forklifts will be the largest driver of hydrogen fuel demand by 2020.
+In 2013, there were over 4,000 fuel cell forklifts used in material handling in the US of which 500 received funding from DOE (2012).
+As of 2024, approximately 50,000 hydrogen forklifts are in operation worldwide (the bulk of which are in the U.S.), as compared with 1.2 million battery electric forklifts that were purchased in 2021.

 PEM fuel-cell-powered forklifts provide significant benefits over petroleum powered forklifts as they produce no local emissions.
 Fuel-cell forklifts can work for a full 8-hour shift on a single tank of hydrogen, can be refueled in 3 minutes and have a lifetime of 8–10 years.
 Fuel cell-powered forklifts are often used in refrigerated warehouses as their performance is not degraded by lower temperatures.
 In design the FC units are often made as drop-in replacements.